JoseQuintas/hwgui/contrib/qrdecode/ReadMe.txt

     the color of the frame is turned to green.
     Also a short beep is sounded.
     The result text is sent to the console or terminal.
-    You can take more than one QR or bar code in one session (mixed).
+    You can take more than one QR or bar code in one session (mixed codes possible).
     If finished, close the Zbar program by clicking to the "X" field.
     Now the output file (here STDIN, later the redirected output file of the hwg_RunConsoleApp() function call (2nd parameter),